hackclub/hackclub/workshops/colorful_grammar/README.md

 })
 ```

-Before we move on, let’s break down what we want to do.

-1. Find the total number of each type of word
-2. Find the total length of the sentence
-3. Change the background color with this data
+## Converting text to a color

-The beauty of this workshop is that there are endless ways you can go about creating a color from all of this data, and each way will produce a different result.
+The beauty of this workshop is that there are endless ways you can go about creating a color from all of this data, and each will produce a different result.
 I’m going to show what I personally came up with, but as you read the next steps, be actively thinking of ways you can change it to do something different.

-## Converting text to a color
 We’re going to be creating our color with the [HSL (Hue, Saturation, Luminosity) color system](http://thenewcode.com/61/An-Easy-Guide-To-HSL-Color).
-If you don’t know what that is, all you need to understand for the purposes of this demo is that the HSL system is like a color wheel, and you identify colors with degrees.
+If you don’t know what that is, all you need to understand for this demo is that the HSL system uses a color wheel, and you identify a color according to its position on the color wheel in degrees.
 Also important to note is that colors start a new cycle once you pass 360°.
 Just like a 60° angle looks the same as a 420 (360 + 60)° angle, 60° on the HSL color system is the same color as 420°: yellow.

 ![](https://raw.githubusercontent.com/hackclub/hackclub/colorful-grammar/workshops/colorful_grammar/img/hsl-color-wheel.PNG)

-Because we can identify colors according to numbers, one way we can process our data is by adding up the frequency of each type of word.
-Using the WordPos API, this looks like `types.[type].length`; for example, `types.verbs.length`, `types.nouns.length`, etc.
+Because we can simply identify a color with a number, one way we can process our data is by adding up the frequency of each type of word.
+Using the WordPOS library, getting the total number of word type is as simple as `types.[type].length`; for example, `types.verbs.length`.

-Create a variable that adds up every type of word.
+Create a variable that adds up the frequency of every type of word.

 ```js
 var color = types.verbs.length + types.adverbs.length + types.nouns.length + types.adjectives.length + types.rest.length
 ```

-Now that we have an HSL color, let’s change the background color.
-This is where jQuery becomes really useful: we’re going to change the CSS on our page from our JavaScript file!
+Now that we have a number that we can create an HSL color with, let’s create it and change the background color.
+This is where jQuery becomes really useful: we’re going to change the CSS on our page right from our JavaScript file!

 ```js
 $("body").css("background-color", `hsl(${color}, 100%, 50%)`)